learn-co-curriculum/dsc-performing-principal-component-analysis/README.md

 <img src="feat2.png" width=150>

-NExt. we shall see the effect of this process on final data.
+Next, we'll see the effect of this process on final data.

 ## Step 5: Deriving the new data set